 Littledata’s Shopify apps work automatically with many other common apps used by Shopify stores, including apps in the Shopify App Store, private apps (those not available directly in the Shopify app store) and email marketing platforms.
-We automatically link marketing channels and browsing behavior, together with checkout steps and buying behavior.
+Our tech automatically tracks marketing channels, browsing behavior, checkout steps and buying behavior.

 However, some apps require additional setup steps.